 How to add your card details to your Samsung Pay app

 When you open the Samsung Pay app, you'll be asked to register your cards.
 You can register your card by scanning your physical card with Samsung Pay or manually inputting the card information.
 Then, depending on your bank's policies, Samsung Pay will prompt you to verify your identity through a text message or phone call.
-It can take up to 10 minutes for the registration to complete.
+It can take up to 10 minutes for the registration to complete, but usually it takes just a minute or 2.

 You can register up to 10 payment cards under 1 Samsung Pay account.
-Please note that your bank may have separate terms and conditions regarding how many cards you can register with Samsung Pay, so make sure to confirm this directly if you want to register multiple cards.
+Note that your bank may have separate terms and conditions regarding how many cards you can register with Samsung Pay, so make sure to confirm this directly if you want to register multiple cards.

 Is Samsung Pay safe to use?